patriciogonzalezvivo/thebookofshaders/07/README-pl.md

 <!-- You can use [`distance()`](../glossary/?search=distance), [`length()`](../glossary/?search=length) or [`sqrt()`](../glossary/?search=sqrt) to calculate the distance to the center of the billboard.
 The following code contains these three functions and the non-surprising fact that each one returns exactly same result. -->

-Komentuj i odkomentuj linijki, aby wypróbować różne sposoby uzyskania tego samego wyniku.
+Zakomentuj i odkomentuj linijki, aby wypróbować różne sposoby uzyskania tego samego wyniku.

 <!-- * Comment and uncomment lines to try the different ways to get the same result. -->